qbead/qbeadWebsite/content/book/basics.md

 }
 ```

+When you are writing other programs with the SpinWheel, these extra lines are essential. t
+Adding `#include "SpinWearables.h"` and `using namespace SpinWearables;` before the `setup` loop ensures that the rest of the program has access to some extra resources and commands specific for programming your SpinWheel.
+It is also necessary to add `SpinWheel.begin();` in the `setup` loop.
+This line makes sure that the SpinWheel hardware is ready for the instructions that we will add in `loop` in the next chunk of code.

 Notice the faded bluish lines that begin with two slashes `//`.
 This text is called
 a "comment."
 By starting the line with `//`, the computer is told to
 completely disregard everything else on the line.
+If you reread the comments above, you will notice that they give the same information as we wrote in the paragraph above.
-We will use comments
-extensively to write down explanations for ourselves and any other humans that might be reading the code,
+We will use comments extensively to write down explanations for ourselves and any other humans that might be reading the code,
 without worrying about the computer being confused by them.

 The `loop` block is still empty and this program still will not do anything interesting.
-However, to great extent our `setup` section is complete: it prepares the SpinWheel to
+However, our `setup` section is complete: it prepares the SpinWheel to
 receive instructions.
 Through our activities, we will rarely need anything more sophisticated
 in `setup`.